it3xl/git-repo-sync/README.md

 ### Other Sync Strategies

-There are other interesting sync and conflict solving aproaches.
+There are other interesting sync and conflict solving approaches.
 But the Victim and Conventional approaches cover the most important cases fairly well.

 ### Disaster Protection